 Summing up

 With an extensive network across Australia and its overseas destinations, Qantas’ lounge offering vastly outshines Virgin Australia and Rex in this area.
-It is worth knowing the difference between the types of Qantas lounges as you can set your expectations before your upcoming flights.
+And with International Premium, Business and First Lounges, you’re in for a great experience before your next overseas flight.

 Are the lounge passes from the “18 to 35 year old” promotion eligible to be saved for future trips or must they be used on the trip that earned the pass?
 Only asking because I am planning to upgrade to Business class with points therefore making the pass pointless for the trip.